 Map-Collectives can be add-on improvements to MapReduce frameworks.
-The simplest implementation would be implementing the primitives using the current MapReduce API and communication model on the user level, then providing the implementation as a library.
-This will achieve ease of use for the users by providing a unified programming model that better matches application patterns.
+The simplest implementation would be to implement the Map-Collectives communication and computation models as a user level library using the current MapReduce APIs.
+This will achieve ease of use for the users by providing a unified programming model that better matches the application patterns.